Get Ready to Take the Placement Tests

 After Finishing the Placement Tests

 Students will immediately receive a printed copy of their scores for the in-person placement tests.
 Instructors must evaluate the ESL test, which takes two to three business days.
 Typically, all scores will be posted to a student's record within two business days of receiving final scores from tests or assessments.
 Still, holidays and other college closures might delay this process.
-All students must make an appointment with an adviser, who will evaluate their scores and help them choose classes.
+All students must make an appointment with an advisor, who will evaluate their scores and help them choose classes.

 Contacting An Advisor